-I can’t think of anything more constructive to do when you’re upset than to kick your own ass at the gym.
+I can’t think of anything more constructive to do when you’re upset than to kick your own ass with a rockstar workout.
 Not only do the post-workout endorphins make you feel better, but you also get a boost of serotonin (happy hormone) from accomplishing something productive!

 I’m going to help you assess the different elements that make up your gym experience.
 This way, you can determine what your needs and expectations are of your home away from home, and choose a great fit.

 Luckily, most gyms offer a free trial period, so you’ll be able to try out many until you find your fit.
 Hooray!